How to Repair Bare Patches in Your Lawn

 Small lawn repairs are a garden task that you may be onto yourself, or maybe it is something you have already tried with varying levels of success.
 There are so many causes and factors at play when it comes to why you're losing grass from your lawn and why it might be proving difficult to restore it.

-We pride ourselves on a range of treatments and services which will solve this, ranging from seasonal treatments to improve lawn density or maybe a renovation is required in the first instance.
+We pride ourselves on a range of lawn care services which will solve this, ranging from seasonal treatments to improve lawn density or maybe a lawn renovation is required in the first instance.
 As a proud independent lawn care service we relish tailoring solutions to the needs of lawns and our customers.
 Get in touch if you would like a quick chat about your needs over the phone and if we are able to help we can be viewing your lawn very soon.
 We are on 01827 826123, or visit our 'Contact Us' page by clicking the button below.